parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

     It returns -1 on failure: when the file descriptor fildes is invalid or the requested length is larger than the file size.

 My Test Program:
-I will write a small program that demonstrates the creation of the virtual disk and file system.
+It will have its own test_program.c file.
+(For organization purposes) I will write a small program that demonstrates the creation of the virtual disk and file system.
 To demonstrate the file system implementation:
   It is required to develop a program that uses all of the functions in the file system.